 Life can be busy when you’re a student.
 You’re juggling classes, assignments and part time work.
 That’s why finding ways to make the most of your time is important.Continue reading Using myGov – top tips for students

-Watch the latest #DHSTV for an update from General Manager Hank Jongen about what’s happening at the Department of Human Services during January 2019.
+Watch the latest #DHSTV for an update from Hank Jongen about what’s happening at the Department of Human Services during January 2019.
 Continue reading January 2019 Update #DHSTV

-Watch the latest #DHSTV for an update from General Manager Hank Jongen about what’s happening at the Department of Human Services during November.
-Continue reading November update #DHSTV
+Watch the latest #DHSTV for an update from Hank Jongen about what’s happening at the Department of Human Services during October 2018.
+Continue reading October 2018 Update #DHSTV

 If you’re a student, the decisions you make now won’t lock you in forever.
 But there’s still lots to consider before you finish school.
 Whether you’re thinking about going to uni, doing an apprenticeship, or starting a job, the Department of Human Services offers a range of support for school leavers.